112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 pI
 the Csemta:po, the Vichy militia .
-s3 av executed French collaborationist s acted `1 a great spy army for SH -1FI= r London .
+s3 av executed French collaborationist s acted 1 a great spy army for SH -1FI= r London .
 They transmitted . amany as 00 report : a day to Sil A.L F German troops movements, military . lilt ,ll n ons ;
 Oct
 and -tl e nature and move p ent of military supplie s aa. and c upl_ r
-They got- 7ariple of ~ new C;ern .~..z.i
+They got- 7ariple of  new C;ern ...z.i
 save -powder to London .
 They ran an elaborate "underground railway" for ratting shot -down American and Brit . flyers baPi tca

-11\~ := ANTRY JOURNAL Library
+11\ := ANTRY JOURNAL Library

 glend.
 They hid . clothed . fed and smuggled out o f France over 4 .000 American airmen and parachutists .
-`(Getting' food and clothes isn 't easy when you 're on a starvation ration yourself.
+(Getting' food and clothes isn 't easy when you 're on a starvation ration yourself.
 Its risky to forge identification Tapers:) Every American airman rescued mean t half a dozer_ r'rench lives were risked .
-On an average . one Frenchman was shot crsi y two io~?rs . from 1040 to 194 4 by the Germans in an effort to stop French sabota ge and assistance to the Allies .
+On an average . one Frenchman was shot crsi y two io?rs . from 1040 to 194 4 by the Germans in an effort to stop French sabota ge and assistance to the Allies .
 The Germans destroyed 344 communities completely) for "crimes" not connected with military operations .
 Perhaps the Germans realized better than we do the relent less fight against them which the French people waged.
 An official German report, quoted in the C'hristia,a.
-.`cieace 31onitot on December 26, 1942 . stated sadly
+.cieace 31onitot on December 26, 1942 . stated sadly
 "For systematic inefficiency and criminal carelessness the y (the French) are unsurpassed in the history of -modern industrial labor ."